 Born in Metz (F) in 1974, Fagnoni is an architect of sound and vision.
 From the piano keyboard to those of computers and synthesisers, he fed on the electro explosion of the 1980s.
 In 2000, after several collaborations on keyboard with various groups, he created his own solo virtual formation, AstroVoyager.
 He was at last able to give free rein to his talents as a composer with a sole ambition: to take "audi-spectators" on a journey without them ever having to get out of their chair.

 And the first maxi-CD, self-produced in 2003, hit home.
 Fagnoni was instantly signed to the French label Dreaming-Musea who took over the international distribution of future productions.

 The first album to emerge from this partnership was Temporal Gravitation² three years later.
 That was followed in 2010 by a second concept album, Symphonic Lunation, in which the integration of multimedia crowned the virtual magnitude of AstroVoyager by following a lunar cycle through panoramic video projections to better take us beyond time.

-In 2014, now produced by the French label CosmXplorer and still distributed by Dreaming-Musea, AstroVoyager is back with the Act 03 of his concept in four EPs started in 2012: ElectrOpera.
+In 2015, now produced by the French label CosmXplorer and still distributed by Dreaming-Musea & CD1D, AstroVoyager is back, concluding his concept in four EPs started in 2012: ElectrOpera.
 At the heart of this new project, an even closer integration of orchestral instruments, of songs without words and of electro-abstract videos consolidate the musical and visual hallmark of AstroVoyager.